kubernetes-sigs/cluster-api-provider-aws/docs/getting-started.md

 ### Generating cluster manifests

-Use the shell script `generate-yaml.sh` in [clusterctl/examples](clusterctl/examples) to generate the manifests.
+The shell script `generate-yaml.sh` in [clusterctl/examples](clusterctl/examples) can be used to generate the cluster manifests.

 > The following command is valid in both Bash and PowerShell.